 The church dates to the 13th century when it was linked to the nearby royal residence of Baynard's Castle.
 The castle is long gone, but the royal association did not stop there.
 In the 14th century, Edward IV decided to move his state robes and regal paraphernalia from the Tower of London to storage in the Great Wardrobe near St Pauls.

 St Andrew's was the nearest church to the Great Wardrobe, and the name stuck, even though the Wardrobe was moved centuries ago.

 The Shakespeare Connection

 When the Blitz destroyed several other historic churches in London, many of the fittings were brought here to St Andrew's.
-That explains why you can see a font and pulpit from St Matthew's, Friday Street,.
-Another excellent historic feature is a carved figure of St Andrew, dated 1600, and an Italian statue of St Ann and the Virgin Mary, created around 1500.
+That explains why you can see a font and pulpit from St Matthew's, Friday Street.
+Another excellent historical feature is a carved figure of St Andrew, dated 1600, and an Italian statue of St Ann and the Virgin Mary created around 1500.

 St Andrew's has close links with several of the London Guilds, and the banners of the Mercers, Apothecaries, Parish Clerks & Blacksmiths are on display.
 The Mercers livery company serves as joint patrons of the church council.

 In the entrance hall is a 15th-century bell that may be the oldest bell in the City of London.
 The bell was one of three installed in St Andrew's in 1933 from its original home at St Mary's, Avenbury.